 - Choose light color under conditional formatting to highlight.

 - Strikethrough will be the sign of something already completed.

-This has been a guide to Checklist in Excel.
-Here we discuss how to Create a Checklist in Excel using Checkbox along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article is a guide to Checklist in Excel.
+We discuss how to create a checklist in Excel, along with Excel examples and downloadable Excel templates.
+You may also look at these useful functions in Excel: –